cjhoward/uephem/README.md

 	} de_header;

-Note that some ephemeris files store additional constant names in the header between `table2` and `table3` if the limit of 400 constant names has been reached.
+> Note: Some ephemeris files store additional constant names in the header between `table2` and `table3` if the limit of 400 constant names has been reached.

 The second record is simply an array of `double` values for the constants named in the header.
 Each of the remaining records contain two `double` values: the Julian date start and end times of the record, followed by an array of `double` Chebyshev polynomial coefficients for each item in the ephemeris.

-## Configuration & Building

-CMake is required to configure and build the application.

-Run the following commands to configure and build a release executable:

-	cmake -B build -DCMAKE_BUILD_TYPE=Release
-	cmake --build build

 ## License